 Getting Started with ADC on STM32F103C8 (Blue Pill) using Rust

-Oftentimes, when using a microcontroller, we need to measure input voltage levels beyond just HIGH and LOW.
-For instance, when using a humidity sensor, we must use an Analog Input to convert the voltage level into a digital value, which is then calculated to determine the actual humidity percentage.
-If we were to use standard Digital Inputs, as shown in the previous articles, we would only receive HIGH or LOW values without knowing the true, precise level of humidity.
+Microcontrollers are often used to measure input voltage levels rather than just reading HIGH and LOW states.
+For instance, when working with a moisture sensor, measuring the moisture level requires using an Analog Input to convert the voltage input into a digital value, which is then calculated to determine the percentage of moisture.
+If you use a standard digital input as discussed in the previous article, you will only obtain HIGH and LOW values without knowing the actual moisture level.

-The STM32F103C8 features 10 pins that can be configured as Analog inputs, specifically pins PA0-PA7 and PB0-PB1, with a maximum input voltage of 3.3V.
-When an STM32F103C8 pin is configured as an analog input, it is connected to the Analog to Digital Converter (ADC) peripheral, which converts the input voltage into a digital value.
-The STM32F103C8 is equipped with two ADC units, ADC1 and ADC2, featuring a 12-bit resolution (0-4095) and a precision of approximately 0.8mV (an input voltage change of 0.8mV will result in a digital value change of 1).
+The STM32F103C8 features 10 pins that can be configured as analog inputs—specifically pins PA0-PA7 and PB0-PB1—with a maximum acceptable voltage of 3.3V.
+When an STM32F103C8 pin is configured as an analog input, it connects to the Analog to Digital Converter (ADC) peripheral, which converts the input voltage into a digital value.
+The STM32F103C8 is equipped with 2 ADC units (ADC1 and ADC2) featuring a 12-bit resolution (0-4095) and a precision of approximately 0.8mV (an input voltage change of 0.8mV will cause a digital value change of 1).
 The ADC frequency of the STM32F103C8 can be configured up to 14MHz.

-• Single-shot mode: The ADC performs a single conversion on a selected channel and then stops.
-This mode is typically used for reading sensors with values that do not change rapidly, such as temperature or humidity sensors.
+1. Single conversion mode: The ADC performs a single conversion on the selected channel and then stops.
+This mode is typically used when reading sensors whose values do not change rapidly (such as temperature or humidity sensors).

-• Scan mode: The ADC scans and converts a predefined list of channels one by one before stopping.
-Scan mode is usually combined with DMA (Direct Memory Access) to prevent data from being overwritten in the same register.
-This is used for monitoring multiple sensors simultaneously and synchronously.
+2. Scan mode: The ADC scans and converts a predefined list of multiple channels sequentially, one by one, before stopping.
+Scan mode is commonly combined with DMA (Direct Memory Access) to prevent data from being overwritten in the same register.
+This mode is used to monitor multiple sensors simultaneously and synchronously.

-• Discontinuous Conversion Mode: This mode divides a channel group into smaller subgroups within Scan Mode.
-The ADC will convert the channels from the first subgroup through to the last channel of the final subgroup.
-At the end of each subgroup conversion, the ADC sets the eoc (End of Conversion) flag to 1.
+4. Discontinuous conversion mode: This mode divides a group of channels into smaller subgroups within Scan Mode.
+The ADC converts from the first channel of the first subgroup to the last channel of the final subgroup, setting the eoc (End of Conversion) register bit to 1 at the end of each subgroup conversion.

 The advanced features of the STM32F103C8 ADC include:

-• Simultaneous Sample and Hold: Utilizing two ADC units simultaneously (in parallel).
-This allows us to sample two different channels (e.g., Channel 1 to ADC1 and Channel 2 to ADC2) at the exact same moment.
+1. Simultaneous sample and hold: Utilizes two ADC units simultaneously (in parallel).
+This allows it to sample two different channels (channel 1 to ADC1 and channel 2 to ADC2) at the exact same instant.

-• Interleaved Sample and Hold: ADC1 and ADC2 units work alternately to read or convert a single channel.
-This mode effectively doubles the ADC sampling rate.
-It is typically used for high-frequency signal acquisition.
+2. Interleaved sample and hold: The ADC1 and ADC2 units work alternately to read and convert a single channel.
+This mode effectively doubles the ADC sampling rate, making it ideal for high-frequency signal reading.

-• Single Shunt: Reading or converting a channel with a very small input voltage (millivolts).
-This is commonly used for current monitoring by measuring the voltage drop across a shunt resistor.
+3. Single shunt: Reads and converts a channel with a very low input voltage (in the millivolt range).
+This is typically used for current monitoring by measuring the voltage drop across a shunt resistor.

-We can also integrate the STM32F103C8 ADC with other peripherals, such as:
+The STM32F103C8 ADC can also be integrated with other peripherals, such as:

-• ADC with DMA (Direct Memory Access): The ADC sends conversion results directly to the RAM without CPU intervention, significantly reducing CPU overhead.
-The CPU only needs to read the conversion data from RAM once the process is complete.
+1. ADC with DMA (Direct Memory Access): The ADC transfers the conversion results directly to the RAM without CPU intervention, thereby reducing CPU overhead.
+The CPU only needs to read the data from the RAM once the conversion process is complete.

-• ADC with Analog Watchdog: The ADC conversion values are monitored by the Analog Watchdog.
-If the values fall outside a predefined upper or lower threshold, the Analog Watchdog will trigger an interrupt.
+2. ADC with Analog Watchdog: The ADC conversion values are monitored by the Analog Watchdog.
+If the value falls outside the predefined upper or lower thresholds, the Analog Watchdog triggers an interrupt.

-• ADC with Timer: The ADC performs conversions at specific intervals triggered by a predefined Timer
+3. ADC with Timer: The ADC performs conversions at precise periodic intervals based on a configured Timer.

 The hardware used in this tutorial is almost identical to the hardware used in the previous article.
-However, while the previous article used a push button, this time we will use a potentiometer to adjust the input voltage level to the STM32F103C8 GPIO pin.
+While the previous article utilized a push button, this tutorial will use a potentiometer to adjust the input voltage level to the STM32F103C8 GPIO pin.

-A potentiometer is a variable resistor that has three terminals.
-Unlike a standard resistor which has a fixed resistance value, a potentiometer allows us to manually adjust its resistance by turning its lever or knob.
-In this tutorial, we will be using a potentiometer with a resistance value of 5kΩ.
+A potentiometer is a three-pin variable resistor.
+Unlike a standard resistor that has a fixed resistance value, the resistance of a potentiometer can be adjusted manually by turning its knob.
+This tutorial will use a potentiometer with a resistance value of 5kΩ.

 Potentiometer for input analog on Blue Pill (STM32F103C8)